 Put the rye flour, salt and warm water into the bowl of the mixer fitted with the dough hook and mix for 2 minutes on low speed.

 Add the yeast liquid and mix for a further 2–3 minutes on medium speed.

 Generously sprinkle the base of two medium bowls with rye flour and scoop a portion of dough into each one.

-You need to sprinkle the bowls with flour quite heavily, to prevent the moist rye dough sticking.
+You need to sprinkle the bowls with flour quite heavily to prevent the moist rye dough from sticking.

 The rye dough is wetter than a wheat dough and will spread a little when turned out.